PickYourOwn.org

-Strawberry Facts and Trivia
+Strawberries: Facts and Strawberry Trivia

 • Berries on a straw?
 There is a legend that strawberries were named in the nineteenth-century by English children who picked the fruit, strung them on grass straws and sold them as "Straws of berries".
 Another theory is the name was derived from the nineteenth-century practice (ands still today, although most farms use raised beds, enclosed in plastic) of placing straw around the growing berry plants to protect the ripening fruit.
+But the most widely held view is that the name Strawberry was derived from the berries that are "strewn" about on the plants, and the name "strewn berry" eventually morphed into "Strawberry".

 • Fragrant - The strawberry belongs to the genus Fragraria in the rose family, along with apples and plums.
 The name of the scientific classification was derived from the Old Latin word for fragrant.
 The modern Italian word for strawberry is still "Fragola".